 A landing page is a standalone page where a consumer can land on a page, which serves a focused purpose.
 It follows up on all the promises made to your content.
 It is a marketing step, which converts a visitor to a customer.
-The landing page can be click-through that leads to another page like an eCommerce website or lead generation.
+The landing page can be a click-through that leads to another page like an eCommerce website or lead generation.
 Today we are going to talk about landing page optimization.

 When you use landing pages, it enables you to complete the post-click sequence with a dedicated page that shows visitors they have landed in the right place.
 By landing page optimization, you can refine and improve your visitor interaction and increase your chance of a conversion.
 It ensures you get more from PPC and clicks.